-This estimated maintenance dredging volume remains consistent with the Channel Deepening Project (CDP) Supplementary Environment Effects Statement (SEES) studies which estimated that ongoing dredging to maintain the declared depths for shipping over each 10 year maintenance period would comprise approximately 3.7 million m3.
+It is estimated that approximately 1.27 million m3 of material is to be dredged over the next 10 years of maintenance dredging activities.
+This estimated volume is consistent with the Channel Deepening Project (CDP) Supplementary Environment Effects Statement (SEES) which estimated that ongoing dredging to maintain the declared depths for shipping over a 10 year period would comprise approximately 3.7 million m3.